 When you feel that someone overlooks you, your skills or contribution, check if you’re an exception or is this just the way they are (which is not necessarily an excuse for their behaviour).

 Sometimes others get a better treatment simply because the relationship between them is longer or stronger.

 You don’t treat everyone equally, either.

 The purpose of these questions is to find out what’s really going on.

-Do you best not to push your agenda here and be right, but instead find out the truth.
+Do your best not to push your agenda here and be right, but instead, find out the truth.